aws-solutions-library-samples/Guidance-for-AI-enhanced-customer-experience-with-Amazon-Connect/README.md

  ![image](images/24.jpeg)

-9. After a call interaction agents will see a post call summary to automate an agents after call work.
+9. Agents will receive a post-call summary following each interaction to automate their after-call work.

  ![image](images/30.jpeg)